chrisguest75/sysadmin_examples/23_mitmproxy/README.md

 # README

-Demonstrate how to use `mitmproxy` as an intercepting proxy
+Demonstrate how to use `mitmproxy` as an intercepting proxy.

 ## REASON

-If you need to write webservices or use webservices having an intercepting proxy allows you to monitor how you code is working during development.
+If you need to write webservices or use webservices having an intercepting proxy allows you to monitor the network traffic during development.

 TODO: